UnumID/Server-SDK-Typescript/README.md

 ```

 ### sendEmail
 Use to send a deep link to a user by email.
-A templated message will be delivered from no-reply@unum.id.
+A templated message will be delivered from no-reply@unumid.co.
 You can of course use your own email sending service if you prefer.

 To request (a presentation of) credentials from a user, you first create the request object and receive a deep link that references it.
 The user need to receive this deep link, which will open the correct app on their phone and prompt them to share the credentials.
 Email is one convenient channel, though keep in mind that the user will need to click the link from their phone for the deep link to work.